Petroglyphs and rock art 🢔 Archaeological wonders 🢔 Categories of wonders

 In the late 1940s there were found numerous fallen trees with carvings (3).
 At that time dendroglyphs were found in 31 different places of Rehoa island and one place (Te Puinga) on Pitt Island.

-Last large scale review was made in November – December 1998 (1) when 147 trees were found in five locations around the Rehoa island.
-Authors of research were unsure whether all trees were found.
+Last large-scale review was made in November – December 1998 (1) when 147 trees were found in five locations around the Rehoa island.
+The authors of the research were unsure whether all trees were found.
 Part of the finds could be deceptive: markings in the trees could be made by natural factors – such as wines.

 In Hapupu were found 82 trees with 98 carvings.